justanothercell/pybox/README.md

 read examples.py for well... examples :)

+made for python 3.10, should work in older versions too. uses only builtin libraries.

 ### Disclaimer!
 This is by no means a complete, finished and/or completely safe!
 It's a work in progress and you are welcome to use or try to patch it!